 The United States Naval Academy in Annapolis, MD, is also a highly selective school.
-Out of the over 16,000 applications they receive each year, only 8.5% of students are accepted.
+Out of the over 16,000 applications they receive each year, the academy only accepts 8.5% of students.
 Nearly 87% of students will then go on to attend the academy the following fall.

 There are quite a few schools that are much more selective than the Ivy League schools and a number are comparable in percentages.
 If you’re interested in attending the Ivy League schools, don’t be discouraged by the lower than average acceptance rates!
-There are tougher and more selective schools out there, and with Cornell accepting 14% of applicants and Dartmouth 11%, attending these colleges may be more in reach than you were lead to believe.
+There are tougher and more selective schools out there.
+With Cornell accepting 14% of applicants and Dartmouth 11%, attending these colleges may be more in reach than you were lead to believe.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!